Russian Far East: Kamchatka and the Kuril Islands

 There are two main islands in the Commander group, Bering and Medney, and during our two days of exploration we hope to visit both of them.

-This usually starts at the small settlement of Nikol’skoye, as the islands are in a ‘border zone’, so we usually have to check-in with the local authorities before going elsewhere.
+This usually starts at the small settlement of Nikol’skoye, as the islands are in a ‘border zone’, so we generally have to check-in with the local authorities before going elsewhere.

 Nikol’skoye is, however, an excellent birding location and along the shoreline we will look for Rock Sandpiper, Mongolian Plover and Glaucous-winged Gull with Harlequin Ducks, Pelagic Cormorants and Sea Otters likely to be out in the bay.